How to Use Your Home Equity Loan to Pay Off High-Interest Debt

 If you have been through some tough times recently-such as a job loss, major medical expenses or a traumatic event-you’re not alone.
 While some may blame debt problems on irrational spending or poor saving habits, misfortune can wreck the best of plans.
-For example, over 20% of American adults are struggling to pay medical bills, which are the main cause of personal bankruptcies.

 The good news: you may be able to use your home equity to consolidate debt.
 Let’s take a look at how to determine whether this is the best solution for your financial needs.